lynnerang/movie-tracker/README.md

 ### View Live on GitHub

-You can view the game live on my GitHub at the following link:

-<a href="https://lynnerang.github.io/movie-tracker/">MovieTrackr - Live!</a>

-### Get Your Own Copy

 If you'd like to clone this repository to your own local machine, run the following command in your terminal:

 ```shell